IABTechLab/uid2docs/api/v1/guides/operator-guide-aws-nitro-enclave.md

 If you wish to add more applications on host machine, you can build your own AMI containing UID2 Operator.

-To do that, you need to do complete the follwoing steps.
+To do that, you need to do complete the following steps.

 >IMPORTANT: Steps 4-8 require root access.

-1. Get the latest release Enclave image file (EIF) of UID2 operator.
+1. Request the latest distributed version of UID2 operator with the latest Enclave image file (EIF) from the appropriate [UID2 Administrator](../../README.md#contact-info).
-2. Set up nitro environment.
+3. Set up nitro environment.
-3. Get current release version of UID2 operator (WIP):
+4. Get current version of UID2 operator:

       ```
       wget -O uid2-operator-dist.tar "https://uid2-operator-dist.s3.amazonaws.com/uid2-operator-internal-dist.tar?release-link-in-the-future"